 The Length field is defined in 9.4.3 (Subelements).

-The format of the Link Info field is shown in Figure 9-1162b (Link Info field format).
+The format of the Link ID Info field is as defined in 9.4.1.74a (Link ID Info field).

 The Key ID and BIPN fields are as defined for the BIGTK subelement.